-Date: Location:
+ate: Location: uperintendent Signature:

 Control of off-site vehicle tracking of sediments onto paved surfaces is a requirement of this plan.
 Tracking control consists of minimizing off-site vehicle tracking of sediments and the generation of dust.
 Dust is a concern where sediments dry on the pavement and passing vehicles help suspend it or storm water transports the contaminants to an active drop inlet.